 What you cannot see in the picture is what was going on with the electrical.
 Originally, an overloaded circuit serviced the kitchen.
 The electrical code limits a circuit to 12 fixtures.
 This circuit had 15, including the fridge (which requires its own dedicated circuit) as well as other counter plugs and overhead lights.
 As a temporary measure, I was able to split this up circuit into two, plus run a new circuit for the fridge.
 It was safer, but still not perfect.
 The microwave would still trip the breaker often, and the counter plug in this picture no longer worked.
 Clearly, we needed to hire an electrician to completely rewire the kitchen, but we learned to live with the problems for as long as we could.

 To understand everything that was wrong with the kitchen (or indeed, our house), you need only take a look at the built-in pantry.
 At first it was a selling point.
 We moved from a house that had a kitchen with very little storage, so the built-in corner pantry was an attractive detail.
 However, we found out that the triangular design was not very practical.
 Small stuff had a tendency to get lost in the back corners of the shelves.
 And large stuff, well, just try lining up a row of cereal boxes on a triangular shelf.
 A traditional rectangular shape would have been better.

 With the pantry removed, we were able to address a couple problems.
 We now had another space where we could put the fridge.
-Knowing that the kitchen would eventually be remodeled, I didn’t even bother investing in new drywall to patch the hole in the wall.
+Knowing that we would eventually be remodeling the kitchen, I didn’t even bother investing in new drywall to patch the hole in the wall.
 It was a terrible location as far as efficiency for meal preparation is concerned, but at least it was away from the stove.
-There was no place for the inexpensive pantry we purchasd other than where it partially blocked a window.
+There was no place for the inexpensive pantry we purchased other than where it partially blocked a window.
 Though not the best solution, we now had practical storage.
 Rectangular is better.